What is a heart attack?

 Each year in the UK there are almost 200,000 hospital visits due to a heart attack.
 Although survival rates have improved since we started funding research into new treatments, 180 people die from heart attacks in the UK each day.
 Which is why it's so important we continue funding research.

-Find out more about the symptoms and causes of heart attack.
+Find out more about heart attacks and heart attack symptoms.

 Improving the troponin test